0xOuss/cine-organisator/README.md

 `pip install -r requirements.txt`

+Next, you need to download the version of ChromeDriver that is compatible with your machine.
+You can do so by visiting this link: [Download ChromeDriver](https://googlechromelabs.github.io/chrome-for-testing/#stable).

+Once downloaded, place the chromedriver file in the `utils` folder of your project.
+If you wish to modify the path to ChromeDriver, you can do so by changing the value of `ChromeDriver_path` in the `config.py` file.

 launch the main script `main.py`, which opens the main menu to start managing your collection of series and films.